7 Drill Press Uses For Motorcycle Repair

 Fabricate Custom Brackets

-The horn on this 1974 Harley was relocated from left side of engine to front frame tubes.
+The horn on this custom 1974 Harley was relocated from it's original location to the front frame tubes.

 After a piece of metal stock was cut to size, holes were marked off and drilled.